DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 Another disadvantage is actually Rust.
 A blessing and a curse at the same time.
 Rust means an extra language to maintain (and likely learn) within the project.
-Rust being a relatively young language might mean you don't have the same broad amount of libraries as for example npm might have.
+Rust being a relatively young language might mean you don't have the same broad amount of libraries as for example npm with Node.js might have.

 To add on to this, Tauri's ecosystem in general isn't as big as Electron's ecosystem.
-Finding plugins or even solutions online might be more difficult (although for that last one, Tauri's community is incredibly welcoming and helpful, not a single question went unanswered).
+Finding plugins or even solutions online might be more difficult (although for that last one: Tauri's community is incredibly welcoming and helpful, not a single question I had went unanswered).
 However, this is a problem that will be fixed with time.

 I had a blast working with Tauri and I am looking forward to its bright future.